Bloodbath History

 Nobody beat Bloodbath for seven months.

-On March 13, 2016, Quasar became the first victor.
-The moment came with drama, jokes, and apologies afterward, but the important part was clear: Bloodbath could be beaten by someone other than Riot.
-It had taken seven months to prove it.
+In March 2016, Quasar became the first documented victor.
+Source records disagree on the exact calendar day, but the important part is clear: Bloodbath could be beaten by someone other than Riot.
+It had taken roughly seven months to prove it.

 Chapter 5